 Among the things that getting a DNA test has done to influence my research–I discover ancestors I skipped over when I wrote about members of their family.
 That has been the case with both my maternal line of Andersons and my paternal line of Kasers.

 Last week I remedied an oversight in the Andersons by talking about my great-uncle William McCabe Anderson.
 (My attention had been drawn to Will because of a DNA match.)
-William, first son of the 2nd marriage of John Anderson to my grandmother Isabella McCabe, survived the experience of a P.O.W. during the Civil War.
+William, second son of the 2nd marriage of John Anderson—to my grandmother Isabella McCabe—survived the experience of a P.O.W. during the Civil War.

 As I looked at Will Anderson, I realized there were other Andersons that I had missed.

 A Recap of the Andersons I Have Introduced

 For identification of everyone in the Anderson and Stout family picture above, follow this link.

 Leonard Guy Anderson, my maternal grandfather.
 You can see “Daddy Guy” in the photo at the top of the page–an ancestor in an apron.
 I have written about Guy’s second wife, Vera Stout Anderson many times.
 I was named for her and spent a great deal of time with her when I was young.

 Bernard Franklin (Ben) Anderson, great-uncle, was Guy’s brother.
 I wrote about the tragic loss of his young wife and his family, which presented quite a tangle.
 His descendants included his nephew Telmar, Guy’s son by his first wife and brother to Rhema Anderson Fair (below); Estil Anderson Sr., Ben’s only son; and Estil Anderson Jr.

 Isabella McCabe Anderson and her husband John Anderson, my great-great grandparents moved the Andersons from Ohio to Pennsylvania.
 Isabella lived a long time– long enough that my mother knew her great-grandmother, who sits in the center of the family picture above.